BBArikL/BDBot/README.md

 - More about discord bots.
 - Automated / Scheduled tasks.
 - Looking for content in web pages.
-- Parsing Date
+- Parsing Date.
-- Database support
+- Database support.
+- Github version handling.

 ## Current state of the project
 - Functionalities